 - Take out a new loan secured on your current mortgage.
 With this method, you’ll essentially have two mortgages on your home.
 For example, you might decide to keep your current £150,000 mortgage and also take out a new secured loan for the value of your £25,000 debt.If you choose this option, it’s worth remembering that your monthly repayments probably won’t drop as considerably.
 This might also be a better solution for those with a poor credit rating, or those who want to retain their current mortgage deal.

-How do I know if debt consolidation is the right choice for me?
+How do I know if a debt consolidation remortgage is the right choice for me?

 If you’re struggling to keep track of your monthly payments, or you’re finding it difficult to make ends meet, a debt consolidation mortgage might make life easier.